Table of Contents

 Preventative Measures for Overgrown Hooves

-Regular hoof maintenance is essential in preventing overgrown hooves.
+Regular trimming for hoof maintenance is essential in preventing overgrown hooves.
 Overgrown hooves can lead to severe lameness and other hoof-related issues, which can affect the overall health of your cows.
 Therefore, it is essential to take preventative measures to ensure that your cows’ hooves remain healthy and strong.

 Optimal Hoof Care Practices: Preventing Overgrown Hooves